Normal Reference Attention and Defective Feature Perception Network for Surface Defect Detection: Relate Works

-Overall, how to convert defective features to normal features is still a challenge for reconstruction-based methods.
-To address the challenge, the RB-AE framework is proposed in this article.
-The RB-AE learns to repair defective features through the novel RBAM.
-Thus, RB-AE can reconstruct the defective images to the normal images, thereby achieving the state-of-the-art performance in defect detection and segmentation.
+Overall, converting the defective features to normal features is still a challenge for reconstruction-based methods.
+To address this challenge, the NDP-Net framework is proposed in this article.
+The NDP-Net learns to repair defective features through the novel RBAM.
+Thus, NDP-Net can reconstruct the defective images to normal images, thereby achieving a state-of-the-art performance in defect detection and segmentation.